parallelchain-io/parallelchain-protocol/Blockchain.md

 |Operation failed|The command failed to do what it is supposed to do.|
 |Gas exhausted|Execution *halted* in the middle of the command because the gas limit was hit.|

 The above descriptions of "operation successful" and "operation failed" are intentionally vague.
 What "operation successful" and "operation failed" means depends on the variant of the command.
-The runtime document has a [table](Runtime.md#commands) that should help with interpreting exit codes, as well as return values, in the context of command variants.
+This is specified in [runtime](Runtime.md).

 ### Log